 Unlocking the Past: An analysis of the Scott Family History through material objects

 One way to look into the past is to study objects left behind by our ancestors.
 In this new section of the website, we will explore various Scott family members and the interesting objects they have left behind.
-We will be adding new objects every week!

 The Scott Family has lived in North Carolina since the 1700s.
 In the late 1700s, Samuel Scott and his wife Nancy Bryan Scott settled on a farm at what is now the town of Haw River.
 They raised a family of seven children: Jane, Fanny, Hannah, John, Calvin, Henderson, and James.
 Unfortunately, both Calvin and James did not survive to maturity.

 The mid 1800s were a busy time for brothers John Scott (1798-1856) and Henderson Scott (1814-1870).

 John Scott was appointed by the Governor as one of the nine commissioners to form the new county of Alamance in 1849 and to select the site and name for the new county seat.
 When the town was laid out he bought the second largest amount of land within its bounds.
 When the town was named Graham he was appointed magistrate by the General Assembly.
 John was an elder in the Graham Presbyterian Church when it was organized in December of 1850.

 Henderson established a number of businesses including a general store, a blacksmith shop, and a tannery.
 The image below is of the lock and key to the house Henderson built after her married Margaret Graham Kerr Glass Scott in 1849.
 The house was sturdy and well built, and was used by the Scott family for four generations.